The Cultural Adaptation Playbook: Rethinking PR in a Region of Contrasts

 6. In Practice: Adaptation as Competitive Advantage

-When done right, it’s the quiet infrastructure behind credibility -- the reason your message lands in Kuala Lumpur, resonates in Bangkok, and doesn’t misfire in Jakarta.
+It’s why your message lands in Kuala Lumpur, resonates in Bangkok, and doesn’t misfire in Jakarta.

 Ready to future-proof your brand’s reputation?